Tom Petri: Honors

 Petri was honored by U.S. English, Inc. in May 2008 for his votes and co-sponsorships of official English legislation in the 110th Congress.
 Petri had previously sponsored legislation declaring English an official language in 1999.

 Foreign honors

 In 2014, Petri received the Order of the Rising Sun, Gold and Silver Star, Japan's second highest civilian honor, for his work to improve relations between the United States and Japan.

 In 2015, Petri was made an honorary officer in the Order of the British Empire (OBE) for his work on trans-Atlantic issues.

 Personal life

-Petri and his wife, nonprofit executive Anne D. Neal, are the parents of Washington Post humor columnist Alexandra Petri.
+Petri and his wife, nonprofit executive Anne D. Neal, are the parents of American humorist Alexandra Petri.

 Political reform

 After leaving office, he became involved in political reform efforts, including joining nine other former members of Congress to co-author a 2021 opinion editorial advocating reforms of Congress.